daveprowse/vac-live/lab-01/01-instructions.md

 > Note: If you plan to read these markdown files in preview mode, consider the Markdown Preview Github Styling extension:
 >
->Install:
+>Install (Press `Ctrl+P`, then:)
 >`ext install bierner.markdown-preview-github-styles`
 >
 >Link: https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles

 ## (Optional) Install a Vim Module
-If you use Vim, you might want to consider a syntax highlighting module or the HashiVim module.
+If you use Vim, you might want to consider a syntax highlighting module (such as Polyglot) or the HashiVim module.

 See the opt-01 directory for more information.